Toronto sports travel guide

 Arriving and getting around Toronto

-Pearson International Airport (which has the delightfully wacky airport code YYZ) is the main airport serving Toronto, located about half an hour’s drive west of downtown.
+Pearson International Airport (which has the delightfully strange airport code YYZ) is the main airport serving Toronto, located about half an hour’s drive west of downtown.
 Not surprisingly, it is an Air Canada hub and fares to Toronto are not often cheap.

 Another option is to fly to Buffalo, rent a car and drive across the border — once across, the trip shouldn’t take you more than 90 minutes even with pesky Lake Ontario in the way, and you can stop and see Niagara Falls if you so desire.